ecki/docs.milagro.io-english/index.md

 ## Enter the Internet of Things

-By even the smallest industry analysts calculations, the next phase of the Internet growth, driven by Internet of Things deployments and the move to app-centric (vs. browser) software as a service delivery models, will result in Internet adoption growth rates that will dwarf current dwarf rates.
+By even the smallest industry analysts calculations, the next phase of the Internet growth, driven by Internet of Things deployments and the move to app-centric (vs. browser) software as a service delivery models, will result in Internet adoption growth rates that will dwarf current rates.

 This next phase of the Internet's evolution demands a new approach to security.
 As the architecture of these deployments is fundamentally different to the current __n__ web browser to __n__ web servers architecture, we have a unique opportunity to upgrade the cryptographic systems and trust models used in these deployments.